Beaten Flaxmere boy: Some family opposed Oranga Tamariki returning him home - report

 The injured boy's grandfather Dion Te Ahu said the decision to return the boy to the care of his immediate family is even more distressing after what police recently told him, Newsroom reports.

-"I found out last week that the investigation [into the 2019 incident] hasn't been closed and that the police recommended that while the investigation is still open they shouldn't have returned (the boy) under any means."
+"I found out last week that the investigation [into the 2019 incident] hasn't been closed and that the police recommended that while the investigation is still open they shouldn't have returned [the boy] under any means."

 No one in Hastings, where the boy resided, has spoken publicly about the incident.